furycurry/lidc-3d-nodule-benchmark/README.md

 python src/archive_run.py --run <experiment_name> --name <archive_name> --notes "why this run is worth keeping"
 ```

-`--interactive-save` is intended for single foreground runs only — it is not safe to use with batched or background-launched training.
+`--interactive-save` is intended for single foreground runs only, it is not safe to use with batched or background-launched training.

 ## Limitations & Future Work